Eddevinc/files2/wvd-in-a-day/13-Load-Balancing-methods.md

    ![ws name.](media/w11.png)

-   > This shows how users are divided into 2 different session host under *Breath first load balancing methods*.
+>**Note:** This shows how users are divided into 2 different session host under *Breath first load balancing methods*.

-9. Click on first session with a active session host and verify which user has been assigned to the particular session host and click on **Log off all active users**, then click on the **X** icon on the top right corner to return back to the session host page.
+9. Click on first session with one active session host and verify which user has been assigned to the particular session host and click on **Log off all active users**, then click on the **X** icon on the top right corner to return back to the session host page.

    ![ws name.](media/w12.png)